SuperAwesomeLTD/sa-unity-sdk-docs/source/06display.rst

                 video.setAd(videoAdData);
                 video.shouldShowCloseButton = true;
                 video.shouldAutomaticallyCloseAtEnd = true;

+                // lock orientation of ad
+                video.shouldLockOrientation = true;
+                video.lockOrientation = SALockOrientation.LANDSCAPE;

+                // toggles a small video "click" button
+                // instead of the whole video surface video.shouldShowSmallClickButton = true;

                 video.play ();
             }
         }
     }

-They're similar to interstitial ads, but notice there are two parameters you can set, **shouldShowCloseButton** and **shouldAutomaticallyCloseAtEnd**.
+They're similar to interstitial ads, but notice there are more additional parameters you can set.